HybridThingsLab/robodada/README.md

 ROBODADA is an open-source toolkit to map facial expressions to body language of a robot.
 By adapting appearance and kinetic behavior, different aspects of interaction with emotion-aware robots can be explored in a playful manner.

-A web-based interface allows you to move a two-axis robot, record different motion patterns and assign them to the seven basic emotions by [Ekman](https://www.researchgate.net/publication/318447136_Basic_Emotions).
-When you activate your webcam, ROBODADA tries to interpret your emotion based on a pretrained model for face expression and selects the corresponding motion pattern of the robot.
+A web-based interface allows you to move a two-axis robot, record different motion patterns and assign them to [basic emotions](https://www.researchgate.net/publication/318447136_Basic_Emotions).
+When you activate your webcam, ROBODADA tries to interpret your emotion based on a pretrained model and selects the corresponding motion pattern of the robot.
 We use the [face-api.js API](https://github.com/justadudewhohacks/face-api.js/) for face expression detection.
-We are aware, that machine based emotion detection has to be critically [discussed](https://www.theverge.com/2019/7/25/8929793/emotion-recognition-analysis-ai-machine-learning-facial-expression-review).
-ROBODADA underlines, that a machine is not really able to detect emotions, it just tries to classify features of [face landmarks](https://github.com/justadudewhohacks/face-api.js/#models-face-landmark-detection) through a pretrained model.
-The system just makes decisions on values, which can be measured.
+We are aware, that emotion detection has to be [discussed](https://www.theverge.com/2019/7/25/8929793/emotion-recognition-analysis-ai-machine-learning-facial-expression-review) critically.
+ROBODADA underlines, that a machine is not really able to detect emotions, it just detects patterns of [face landmarks](https://github.com/justadudewhohacks/face-api.js/#models-face-landmark-detection) in a pretrained model.
+The machine just makes decisions on values, which can be measured.

 We see ROBODADA as a playful approach for further discussion:
-* How does a machine actually sees us?
+* To which level can a machine detect emotions and what is not measurable?
 * How do we interpret the behaviour of a machine?
 * How is a machine’s behaviour affecting our behaviour?
 * ...

 Our goal is to offer a tool as simple as possible, no coding skills are required.
-The simple robot module offers endless possibilites to add different analog materials and extensions.
-ROBODADA also provides multi-user and robots support in a local network running on just one server.
+The robot module offers endless possibilites to add different analog materials and extensions.
+ROBODADA also provides multi-user and robots support in a local network.
 Users of the web interface do not need to install any packages or hardware drivers.
-Just browse to the server, find your robot and perform it.
+Just open your browser, find your robot and perform it.

 Our server is implemented with [Node.js](https://nodejs.org), interface elements and emojis are based on [OpenMoji](https://openmoji.org/).
-For the hardware part we use NodeMCU ESP8266 modules to control the robots via OSC (Open Sound Control) wirelessly over the local network.
+For the hardware part we use [NodeMCU ESP8266](https://en.wikipedia.org/wiki/NodeMCU) modules to control the robots via OSC (Open Sound Control) wirelessly over the local network.

 ## Requirements
 To use ROBODADA as a single user you need: